JoshuaFern/fire-autotools/README.md

 Do not use a lower version than your currently installed version or try to use an image from the wrong device.
 Be aware the current root method may not work on upcoming versions.

+If you wish to change your background wallpaper, replace ./other/wallpaper.jpg with your preferred image.

 ### Running